Naoki95957/RLHostBot/README.md

 auto-generated per match or defined by discord commands but for now this is the best we go

+You will need to install the 2 provided plugins for now as well.
+To do this put it in your `...bakkesmod/plugins` folder.
+Eventually Rocket Plugin will support hosting from command but until this all that we have is a quick mod I wrote up.
+The other plugin I might plublish sooner or later but it is also needed to get status updates on the game.

+### Python
 To install all the necessary packages run:
 `pip install -r requirements.txt`